hlarsen/game-asset-blender-scripts/README.md

 run `blender --background --python <script>.py` for usage help.

 - `fbx-info.py`: Reads an FBX and outputs some of its data
+- `mixamo-add-animations-to-character.py`: Adds an animation file to a Mixamo character
+- `mixamo-combine-animations.py`: Combines multiple Mixamo animations into a single file
 - `synty-kaiju.py`: Processes the Synty Kaiju pack to fix materials and other cleanup
 - `synty-scifi-city.py`: Processes the Synty Sci-Fi City pack to fix materials and other cleanup